xubo0321/How-to-download-UnrealEngine_4.24/README.md

 Second, use the link:
 https://answers.unrealengine.com/questions/422750/why-cant-i-find-repository.html

-if you can not see "UnrealEngine Private" in the top, you will see the SignUP
+If you can not see "UnrealEngine Private" in the top, you will see the SignUP

 Click the SignUP and use your account in the first step,